-Step 5: Once we have received your Artist Residency Request Form and we receive our funding confirmation from the Pennsylvania Council on the Arts, we will generate the paperwork designed to keep the process moving forward cleanly and clearly.
-We are just a phone call (412-361-0873, ext 404) or e-mail (mbrenholts@pfpca.org) away at all times and love hearing from potential host sites to answer questions and/or share ideas.
+Step 5: Once we have received your Artist Residency Request Form we will generate the paperwork designed to keep the process moving forward cleanly and clearly.
+We are just a phone call 412-606-4723 or e-mail away mbrenholts@pghartsmedia.org at all times and love hearing from potential host sites to answer questions and/or share ideas!